Miru0083/Miru0083/README.md

 ### My Focus (^._.^)ﾉ

-I love to focus on front-end development!
-My projects represent my unique interests.
+I am learning front-end development with the goal to become a web tester.

 ### About Me  =^._.^=

 I graduated with a B.A. in Arabic Language, Literature, & Culture.
 I have worked in customer service for over 10 years.
-Despite this, it is not for me.
-I am interested in a career that allows me to use my imagination while creating something awesome!
-When I made my first landing page, I knew that front-end was for me!
+I am interested in learning how to make websites and make them accessible for everyone!
+I would like to become a web tester for web-based applications.

   - 🌱 I’m currently learning ... ☕

-    HTML & CSS
+    HTML & CSS, and JavaScript

   - 📫 How to reach me: ...